Click to enlarge image

 Ecosocialists argue that capitalism threatens the future of humanity and the rest of nature.
 From indigenous protest in the Peruvian Amazon to the green transition in Cuba to the creation of red-green parties in Europe, ecosocialism is defining the future of left and green politics globally.
 Latin American leaders such as Morales and Chavez are increasingly calling for an ecosocialist transition.

 Drawing on the work of key thinkers such as Joel Kovel and John Bellamy Foster, Derek Wall provides an unique insider view of how ecosocialism has developed and a practical guide to focused ecosocialist action.
 A great handbook for activists and engaged students of politics.

 About The Author

-Derek Wall is the author of six books including Babylon and Beyond: The Economics of Anti-Capitalist, Anti-Globalist and Radical Green Movements (Pluto Press, 2005) and, with Penny Kemp, A Green Manifesto for the 1990s (Penguin, 1990).
+Derek Wall is the author of six books including The Rise of the Green Left (Pluto 2010), The Sustainable Economics of Elinor Ostrom (Routledge 2014) and, with Penny Kemp, A Green Manifesto for the 1990s (Penguin, 1990).
 He teaches Political Economy at Goldsmiths College, University of London and is International Coordinator of the Green Party.